Hassen-Elmahrouk/churn-analysic/README.md

 # churn-analysic
 pyspark machine learning project

-I've used databricks notebook to run this project.
+I've used databricks notebooks to run this project.